 Is your full-time job taking a toll on your health?
 Do you work overtime, keep a side hustle, and do gigs yet still struggle to make ends meet?
 Maybe it’s time to explore ways to earn money passively.

 Creating multiple income streams leads to financial security.
 And earning passive income accelerates this journey.
 The good news is that no matter your financial status, age, and interests, there are means to automate your revenues.

-This article will guide you on how to make your money work for you so you can start living the life you deserve.
+This article will guide you on making your money work so you can start living the life you deserve.

-DISCLAIMER: This article is intended to be used for informational purposes only and should not be considered professional financial investment advice.
+DISCLAIMER: This article is for informational purposes only and should not be considered professional financial investment advice.
 The author and FilipiKnow are not affiliated with any of the companies mentioned herein and have held no positions in any of the investments at the time of publication.

 Table of Contents

 - At a Glance: Best Passive Income Ideas in the Philippines

 - Active Income vs. Passive Income

 - How To Know Which Passive Income Idea Is Best for You

 - 1. What is the easiest passive income source?